 First, the Iota Psi Lambda Chapter annually partners with Vision ABQ at the level of $1000.00 to award scholarships to graduating male and female students.
 These scholarships are awarded at the Grant Chapel AME Commemorative Dr. Martin Luther King, Jr. Breakfast each January.

-Second, the Iota Psi Lambda Chapter annually awards one or more single-instance, scholarship awards in the amount of $1,000.00 to graduating male seniors, specifically.
-A downloable application for this opportunity is available at the link below and is due annually on or before March 25th.
+Second, the Iota Psi Lambda Chapter annually awards one or more single-instance scholarship awards in the amount of $1,000.00 to graduating seniors.
+An online application form is available at the link below.
 It is not required that applicants be of any specific ethnicity.
-However, socio-economic status and the applicant's response to the essay question focused on impacting communities of color will be weighed heavily.
-Therefore, we certainly urge strong male candidates from all under-represented populations to apply.
+Candidates will be evaluated based their overall success and achievements (to include the essay response), while considering socio-economic factors listed in the application form.

 Past Scholarship Winners

 Donovan J. Austin is a graduating senior from Highland High School in Albuquerque, NM.
 Mr. Austin is a 3-time class President in Highland’s Student Government Association (SGA), a past President and 2-time Vice President of the Highland High School Black Student Union (BSU) and a 4-year member of DECA, the international association for students and teachers in marketing, management and entrepreneurship in business, finance and hospitality.
 Mr. Austin is also a 4-year member of the Golf team, a 2-year member of the Basketball team and a 2-year member of the Football team.
 Donovan received tremendously high praise and recognition from his recommenders Teya Nguyen and Terrance Snyder whom wrote highly and passionately regarding his resilience, his kindness as well as his intelligence, optimism and care for his fellow students.